ArtemShmahaylo/cloud-resume-challenge/journal/week1.md

 Small but solid step: external CSS is working, project structure is cleaner, and the static server setup is ready for the next styling changes.

+## November 29 – Navigation Bar & Page Structure Setup

+### What I worked on
+- Added the navigation bar (`<nav>`) at the top of the page following Andrew’s structure.
+- Updated the HTML layout so the site can expand into a multi-page format later.
+- Confirmed CSS linking and styling for the navigation bar.

+### Obstacles
+- Needed clarity on where exactly to place the navigation block inside the HTML.
+- Ensured that adding navigation did not break existing layout or language switching.

+### What I learned
+- Navigation bars should always be placed at the top of the `<body>` for multi-page websites.
+- Internal anchor links (`#resume`, `#projects`, etc.) work as placeholders until real pages are created.
+- Andrew’s approach uses a multi-page layout, so preparing the structure now is the right step.

+### Progress Summary
+Solid progress: navigation bar implemented, HTML structure aligned with Andrew’s project format, and the site is ready for future pages (Resume, Projects, Contact).